 In 2020, alongside research partners AZTI, Echebastar received an Ocean Stewardship Fund grant to support these improvements.
 The project has successfully tagged 28 silky sharks with satellite tags in order to better understand post-release mortality rates and further improve bycatch mitigation.
 It is also supporting the FAD Watch initiative in the Seychelles which intercepts lost FADs to prevent impacts to local coral reefs.

 Several other purse seine tuna fisheries that catch tuna using drifting FADs have also since achieved certification, including the PNG Fishing Industry Association’s purse seine Skipjack & Yellowfin Tuna Fishery in May 2020 and the WPSTA Western and Central Pacific Skipjack and Yellowfin Purse Seine Fishery in June 2021.

-We believe that by incentivising sustainable tuna fishing, the MSC program can be part of an evolution to enabling more sustainable fishing practices.
+We believe that by incentivizing sustainable tuna fishing, the MSC program can be part of an evolution to enable more sustainable fishing practices.
 In the case of tuna fishing this is driving uptake of new ways of reducing impacts of FAD use – and stricter controls to ensure that these are followed.

 We see considerable research being undertaken by the fishing industry to reduce the environmental impacts of FADs.
 Through these innovations and improvements, we believe that fishers can continue to catch tuna in a way that is both profitable and sustainable.